subhash-023/Spot-the-hidden/README.md

 # Spot-the-hidden - A Photo Tagging App

 This project is a web-based photo tagging game inspired by the classic "Where's Waldo?" books.
 Users are shown a large, detailed image and must find and tag specific characters hidden within it.
-The application features a server-side validation system, a real-time game timer, and a leaderboard to record the fastest times.
+The application features Interactive image-tagging, a real-time game timer, and a leaderboard to record the fastest times.

 This is a full-stack application built as part of [The Odin Project's](https://www.theodinproject.com/lessons/nodejs-where-s-waldo-a-photo-tagging-app) curriculum.